AwabJa/awabja.github.io/README.md

 📞 Get in Touch

 I am always open to discussing new opportunities and projects.
-If you're looking for someone with a strong background in modern web development and a passion for elegant design solutions, feel free to reach out!
+If you're looking for someone with a strong background in Information Technology, modern web development, and a passion for elegant design solutions, feel free to reach out!

 - GitHub: [AwabJa](https://github.com/AwabJa)